Tom Middlehurst: Assembly Secretary for Education and Training

 Middlehurst and Butler took office at a time of hostility in Wales toward the education policies introduced in England, and they avoided implementing any of the same policies which were being introduced there.
 Middlehurst and the Post-16 Education and Training Committee drew up reforms to reorganise the system of post-16 education and training in Wales.
 The reforms included abolishing training and enterprise councils and the Further Education Funding Council and replacing them with a new National Council for Education and Training which would administer and fund education.
 Other reforms included transferring responsibility for local provision from local education authorities to new community consortiums, and encouraging colleges and schools to cooperate more.
 Middlehurst said these reforms revolved around reducing competition between schools and colleges.
 The reforms were also presented as a way to improve standards in the system and make it more accessible.
 The reforms were controversial with teaching unions; there were fears that there would be cuts in sixth form funding to increase funding for further education, and leading trade unionists claimed that the new community consortiums would be more unreliant and costly.
 The unions also argued that local education authorities should continue to hold an important role in funding sixth forms.
 The reforms were endorsed by the National Assembly in February 2000 and made law in July 2000.

-In November 1999, Middlehurst launched a trial programme for welfare benefits called ONE in Newport, Torfaen and Monmouthsire with Labour MP David Hanson.
+In November 1999, Middlehurst launched a trial programme for welfare benefits called ONE in Newport, Torfaen and Monmouthshire with Labour MP David Hanson.
 The programme entitled benefit claimants in these areas to personalised welfare support and advice.
 In the same month, he also announced a £58 million increase in funding for post-16 education and a £52 million increase in funding for the arts, culture and sport for 2000 and 2001.
 These increases in spending would pay for his policy of introducing free entry for children to museums and galleries operated by the National Museum of Wales, a change which came into effect from April 2000.
 The spending increases would also pay for new apprenticeships and contribute to new financial support for children from poorer backgrounds.